nora75/markdowntable/README.md

 + ToTableAll

-Convert plain text to table.
+Convert plain text to markdown table.
-A differs from all symbol convert to separator(|) in terms of :ToTable.
+A differs from all String convert to separator(|) in terms of :ToTable.
 Other thing is same as :ToTable.

 How to use:

 ```
-:ToTableAll [{symbols}]
+:ToTableAll [{String}...]
 ```

     + Example